Economic fallout mounts, along with competition for gear

 Elsewhere around the world, the number of people applying for welfare benefits in Britain increased nearly tenfold to almost 1 million in the past couple of weeks.
 European unions estimate at least a million on the Continent lost their jobs over the same period, and say the actual number is probably far higher.
 Spain alone added over 300,000 to its unemployment rolls in March.

-Yet the job losses appear to be far smaller than in the U.S. because of Europe’s greater social safety nets, including government programs to reduce workers’ hours without laying them off, in the hope of bringing them back quickly once the crisis passes.
+But the job losses there appear to be far smaller than in the U.S. because of Europe’s greater social safety nets, including government programs to reduce workers’ hours without laying them off, in the hope of bringing them back quickly once the crisis passes.

-Altogether, about 1 million people around the world have contracted the virus and over 50,000 have died, according to Johns Hopkins University.
-Over 200,000 have recovered.
+With its health care system in dire shape, Spain reported a record one-day number of deaths, 950, bringing its overall toll to about 10,000, despite signs that the infection rate is slowing.

 The competition for ventilators, masks and other vital supplies was cutthroat.